Learn your rights

 No Fee Unless We Recover for You.

-Emery | Reddy: Seattle Workers’ Compensation Attorneys
+Emery | Reddy: Seattle Workers’ Compensation and L&I Attorneys

 How Does Workers’ Comp Work in Washington State?

-Navigating a Labor and Industries claim can be extremely complex and time-consuming.
-If you aren’t sure where to start, watch our videos explainers from Emery | Reddy, PLLC Partner Patrick B. Reddy and read our Workers’ Compensation FAQ that has the answers to your most common questions regarding the L&I process.
+Navigating a L&I claim in Washington state can be extremely complex and time-consuming.
+If you aren’t sure where to start, watch our videos explainers from Emery | Reddy Attorney Patrick B. Reddy and read our Workers’ Compensation FAQ that has the answers to your most common questions regarding the L&I process.

 Workers Compensation 101: